Kizime123/Takeoff-Toolhead/README.md

 An SLM Toolhead using 3628s and [Chube](https://chubehotend.com) without any X loss!
 You will have some Y loss (17mm from hitting into the door) unless you have a click clack door, a v2.4 where you can move the bed or a 4040 based frame such as a doomcube.

+> [!WARNING]
+> On tridents you need to cut your rear and front left leadscrew or use these https://www.printables.com/model/486638-voron-trident-z-steppers-spacers

 ## Luke's Laboratory is [selling kits for takeoff!](https://lukeslabonline.com/products/takeoff-toolhead) I'll be getting a percentage of each sale, if you don't wanna wait/ want to support me purchase from them!

 Extruders Compatible: